jcurl/RJCP.DLL.CrashReporter/docs/dev-tracing.md

 ```

 Replace `CrashReporterApp` with the name of your applications TraceSource name.
-The `RJCP.CrashReporter` should be present, so that when there is a problem
+The `RJCP.CrashReporter` and `RJCP.CrashReporter.Watchdog` should be present, so
-performing a crash dump, details will be printed to the console.
+that when there is a problem performing a crash dump, details will be printed to
+the console.

 This will capture all traces internally in RAM, and only output them to disk
 when instructed to by your program.